December 13, 2024

 Measuring Effectiveness

-Lab testing is done to characterize the pour point of an oil before and after PPD treatment to determine how effective the additive is.
+Lab testing is done to characterize the Pour Point Depressant of an oil before and after PPD treatment to determine how effective the additive is.
 Standard test methods involve cooling treated and untreated oil samples in a controlled fashion and monitoring the temperature at which wax crystallization causes a solid gel to form that does not pour.
 Even a reduction of just a few degrees Celsius can have significant benefits.
 Oftentimes the pour point can be lowered 10-30°C or more through optimal PPD selection and treatment levels.

 Factors Affecting Pour Point Depression